How to Tell If Someone Truly Appreciates a Photographer's Work

 This is obvious.
 If a person thinks the photographer is really good, she would have tried to work with the photographer again.

-However, the fact is that most model-wannabes would simply work with any hobbyist photographer who is good at words.
+However, the fact is that most aspiring models would simply work with any hobbyist photographer who is good at words.
 Well, it's obvious that it's either they don't care much about quality of photographs or they simply can't judge it.